Chandler, Arizona: History

 Most of Chandler's economy was sustained during the Great Depression (though the Depression was to blame for the cancellation of a second San Marcos hotel), but the cotton crash a few years later had a much deeper impact on the city's residents.
 A. J. Chandler lost his San Marcos hotel to creditors as a result.
 Later, the founding of Williams Air Force Base in 1941 led to a small surge in population, but Chandler still only held 3,800 people by 1950.

 By 1980, the population had grown to 30,000, and it has since paced the Phoenix metropolitan area's high rate of growth, with suburban residential areas and commercial use areas swallowing former agricultural plots.
 The population has nearly doubled in the last twenty years.
 Some of this growth was fueled by the establishment of manufacturing plants for communications and computing firms such as Microchip, Motorola and Intel.

 Geography

 According to the 2020 census, Chandler has a total area of 65.55 sqmi, of which 0.07 sqmi, or 0.11%, are listed as water.
 The center of the city, along Arizona State Route 87, is 22 mi southeast of Downtown Phoenix.

 Chandler is in proximity to/borders the San-Tan mountain range.
 The San-Tan mountains are in the jurisdiction of the Gila River Indian Community.

 Chandler is divided into three parts: North Chandler, West Chandler and South Chandler, each being divided by the Loop 202 (Santan Freeway) and Loop 101 (Price Freeway).

+Climate

+Chandler has a subtropical hot desert climate (Köppen: BWh) with extremely hot summers and mild winters.